 In this article we will discuss how your gut, metabolic health, and a healthy diet contributes to lowering your risk for severe COVID-19 infection.

-It is no secret that your overall health and wellbeing is also related to your gut health.
+Over the past few years, scientists have discovered that your general health is closely related to your gut health.
 Although COVID-19 is primarily a respiratory illness, we now know that it affects your body in all sorts of ways.
-There are many studies that have linked your gut microbiome to an increased risk of COVID-19.
+Having a diverse and thriving gut influences your metabolic and immune response to Coronavirus.
+And there are many studies that have linked your gut microbiome to an increased risk of COVID-19.

 Just like there are microbiome that benefit your body and your health, there are also harmful bacteria.
-Many things including sickness, anxiety, or stress can disrupt the balance of your gut’s microbiome, but one thing that affects it most is your diet and nutrition habits.
+Many circumstances including sickness, anxiety, or stress can disrupt the balance of your gut’s microbiome, but one issue that affects it most is your diet and nutrition habits.
 However, there is not one right answer for everyone to maintain a healthy gut.
-Each person is different and has a different mix and make-up of microbiota, and the best thing you can do is consult a nutritionist or gastroenterologist educated on microbiome health to discuss a treatment plan.
+Each individual is different and has a unique mix and make-up of microbiota.
+The best action you can take to learn more about your gut health is to consult a nutritionist or gastroenterologist educated on microbiome health.

 Research shows that an unhealthy gut can be linked to certain diseases such as:

 Microbiome and Covid-19 Health

 According to a study from BMJ journals, “Gut microbiome composition was significantly altered in patients with COVID-19 compared with non-COVID-19 individuals irrespective of whether patients had received medication.”
 This study further shows that inflammation of the microbiome in your gut could be related to continuing symptoms even after a person has recovered from COVID-19 (SARS-CoV-2).